- July 23, 2024

 About

-Conscript is a single player survival role playing game with horror and warfare themes.
+Conscript is a single player survival role playing game with horror, warfare and historical themes.
 It was developed by Catchweight Studio and was released on July 23, 2024.
 It received mostly positive reviews from critics and very positive reviews from players.

 Conscript Review – War Never Changes